awpraxis/AWPraxis/_posts/2024-02-06-strength-v-technique.md

 For those situations where pro armwrestlers are dominating larger, conventionally stronger opponents, strength is the decisive factor for why the armwrestler is able to do what they do, while technique simply affords them the ability to reduce the load and expose weaknesses.

-Hopefully this article has cleared things up for you a bit and piqued your curiosity enough to learn more about the details of armwrestling strength and technique.
+Hopefully this article has cleared things up for you a bit and piqued your curiosity enough to learn more about the details of armwrestling-specific strengths and technique.

-You can find more on that here:
+You can find more on both of those here:

 * [Static vs. Dynamic Strength in Armwrestling]({{site.baseurl }}/static-dynamic/)
 * [The “Armwrestling Chain” and the Links that Make it Up]({{site.baseurl }}/aw-chain/)